 The middle notes appear after the top ones evaporate.
 They are considered the essence of the fragrance and they linger longer than the top notes.
 They also greatly influence the base notes to come.
 They are generally pleasing and distinct and are often an amalgam of floral or fruit tones.
 Sometimes, these notes are infused with spices such as cinnamon, nutmeg or cardamom.
 Some popular middle notes include: geranium, rose, lemongrass, yiang yiang, neroli, jasmine, lavender and coriander.

-The base notes are the coup de gras, so to speak; the swan song of the fragrance.
+Base notes are the swan song of the fragrance.
 Their function is to mingle with the heart notes to create the full body of the scent, a time span sometimes known as the “dry down period.”
 They provide and sustain the lasting impression, and these notes linger on the skin for hours after the top notes have evaporated.
 Some popular base notes include: cedar-wood, sandalwood, vanilla, amber, patchouli, oak moss and musk.

 Which Notes Are Best When Layering A Fragrance?